versio-io/servicenow-cmdb-synchronization/README.md

 }
 ```

-To achieve the result we need to define a mapping object like this:
+To achieve the result, we need to define a mapping object like this:
 ```json
 {
     "name": ["displayName"],